kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 ---
 layout: post
-title:  One thousand dotfile commits.
+title:  Lessons learned from 1000 dotfile commits.
 ---

 Recently I made the 1000 commits to my dotfiles, and decided to